-Taste.-The bifid tongue of Ophidia, the long, worm-like tongue of the Chameleon, and the freely movable tongue of

-Chelonia, are all rather tactile organs than instruments applied to discriminate sapid substances; the sense of taste, indeed, is scarcely at all developed.
+Taste.-The bifid tongue of Ophidia, the long, worm-like tongue of the Chameleon, and the freely movable tongue of Chelonia, are all rather tactile organs than instruments applied to discriminate sapid substances; the sense of taste, indeed, is scarcely at all developed.

-Smell.-The mucous membrane of the nose is plicated, but the sense of smell is imperfect.
-In Crocodilia and Lacertilia the nostrils open into the pharynx; in Ophidia and Chelonia into the mouth.
+Smell.-The mucous membrane of the nose is plicated, but this sense is imperfect.
+In Crocodilia and Lacertilia the nostrils open into the pharynx; in Ophidia and Chelonia, into the mouth.

 Hearing.-All reptiles, except Ophidia, possess a tympanic cavity with ossicles, in which we recognise an incus, malleus, and stapes, a membrana tympani, and Eustachian tube.
 Ophidia merely possess a single ossicle, the columella, which is embedded in the flesh.
-The internal ear presents to us now, in addition to a vestibule and three semicircular canals, a rudimentary cochlea, in the form of a short straight canal, which has a slight twist in the highest forms (Crocodilia), imperfectly divided by a median partition into a scala vestibuli and a scala tympani.
+The internal ear presents to us now, in addition to a vestibule and three semicircular canals, a rudimentary cochlea, in the shape of a bent tube, imperfectly divided by a median partition into a scala vestibuli and a scala tympani.

 Sight.-The tunics and humours resemble those in man.
-There are no eyelids in Ophidia, the skin being continued over the cornea: but all other reptiles possess them.
-A lachrymal apparatus is always present.
-Like the Amphibia the Crocodiles have a third eyelid or membrana nictitans.
+There are no eyelids in Ophidia, the skin being continued over the cornea : but all other reptiles possess them.
+A lachrymal apparatus is always present, which in the Crocodile is stated by popular rumour to subserve a hypocritical purpose.